OpenLiberty/open-liberty/.github/ISSUE_TEMPLATE/blog_post_beta.md

    Human-readable name (eg WebSockets feature):

-   Feature config name (eg websockets-1.0):
+   Short feature name (eg websockets-1.0):

 2. Who is the target persona?
 Who do you expect to use the update? eg application developer, operations.